Steep and deep above the Summer Road, Mt Olympus.

 For the keen backcountry skier, Mt Olympus has some incredible hiking and touring options available a short distance from the top of the lifts.

 Popular short hikes include Ardi's Peak, Little Alaska, the Back Ridge and the Sphinx.
-Longer hikes and ski tours can be undertaken to the summit of Mt Olympus and over into the 403-hectare Ryton Valley, which can offer over 1000m of leg-burning vertical in a good snow year.
+Longer hikes and ski tours can be undertaken to the summit of Mt Olympus all hiking must stay with in our Rec-permit area, which is limited to all ridges above the bottom hut.

-Whenever you're thinking of hiking or touring, Mt Olympus asks that you follow best practice for safe backcountry travel.
+Whenever you're thinking of hiking Mt Olympus asks that you follow best practices.
 This means asking advice, informing people of your intentions, respecting all closures, travelling with a minimum of three in your party and always taking your transceiver, shovel, and probe.